tagnja/LearningNotes/java/java-ee-questions.md

 - Hibernate

   - What is Hibernate
+  - What are Configuration files in Hibernate
 - Mybatis

   - What is Mybatis
-  - Which Configuration files in MyBatis
+  - What are Configuration files in MyBatis
   - What is differences between Mybatis and Hibernate
+  - Why the Dao Interface can mapper its mapper.xml

 ---